 If you’re a woman and have over 15% body fat, you don’t need carbs.
 At least not tons of them.

 And yes, your brain can survive with fewer carbs.
 You won’t go blank or forget essential stuff just because you reduce your daily carb intake.
 Trust me on that!

 Complex carbs are good for your health.
 That’s entirely true.
 The problem is that most foods containing complex carbohydrates are rich in calories.
 For example, whole oats have 389 calories per 100 grams.
 Mix them with milk, yogurt, dried fruit, or honey and you’ll get over 700 calories at one meal.

 Every gram of carbohydrate will hold 3 grams of water.
 100 grams of whole oats contain 66 grams of carbs.
 That’s 198 ml of excess water.
 Add that to the carbs you consume throughout the day.
 Do you really expect to lose weight in these conditions?

 If you want to shed pounds, take your carbs from veggies.

 This doesn’t apply to athletes and bodybuilders, of course.
-However, if you exercise a lot, you will need simple carbs after workout.
+However, if you exercise a lot, you will need simple carbs post-workout.
 Immediately after intense training, your body needs a quick source of energy.
 That’s why is better to choose dextrose, white rice or other simple carbs post workout instead of whole foods.